FunkyGod/hsi-t-sne-cnn/README.md

 # hsi-t-sne-cnn
 code and result for t-sne-cnn on hsi
+## folder: indian pine